Copyright 2025 Hisham Bizri

 Gabriel Lefebvre, a Franco-American architect at the height of his career, finds his life shattered after a building he designed in Paris collapses, killing two and igniting a media firestorm.
 With his reputation in ruins and official documents mysteriously vanished, suspicion falls squarely on him.
 Desperate and disoriented, he escapes to a snowbound alpine villa with Miriam Scholl who is his lover, muse, and daughter of a powerful European family with ties to the Church and a buried wartime past.

-Haunted by memory and tormented by guilt, Miriam descends into a paranoid spiral, unsure whether the trap they are caught in was built by others or by herself.
-When news breaks that Samuel Sitte, their former mentor and accuser, has been shot in what appears to be a suicide, the line between innocence and guilt, love and possession, begins to blur irreparably.
+Haunted by memory and tormented by guilt, Miriam spirals into paranoia, unsure whether the trap they are caught in was built by others or by herself.
+When news breaks that Samuel Sitte, their former mentor and accuser, appeared to have committed suicide, the line between innocence and guilt, love and possession, begins to blur irreparably.

 Echoing Romeo and Juliet, the film’s climax arrives not with reconciliation but with irrevocable rupture.
 As truths emerge, Miriam and Gabriel must confront the final, devastating question: Can love survive the full exposure of the self?
 Or is intimacy, like architecture, a structure doomed by the flaws of its foundation?